szaccagni/images/README.md

 # images

-hosting images here for my personal website
+images are for my personal wesbite, they are all my own